sinju-pau/Machine-Learning-Classification-and-Regression/README.md

 A Classification Algorithm is a procedure for selecting a class from a set of alternatives that best fits a set of observations.
 An example would be predicting whether a customer would buy a certain product or not making use of the various shopping habits of the customers or assigning a diagnosis of a disease to a given patient as described by observed characteristics of the patient(gender, blood pressure, presence or absence of certain symptoms, etc.).

-Here's a list of notebooks illustrating some of my current projects:
+Here's a list of notebooks illustrating classification:

 1. [Occupancy Detection Using Various Classification Methods using Python](http://nbviewer.jupyter.org/github/sinju-pau/Machine-Learning-Classification-and-Regression/blob/master/Occupancydetector-C.ipynb)